-For the last four years, I have worked part-time during my retirement to tutor local high school students in physics, mathematics up through multivariable calculus, and chemistry.
+Since the fall of 2012, I have worked part-time during my retirement to tutor local high school students in physics, mathematics up through multivariable calculus, and chemistry.

 To address specific educational challenges affecting our city, I also began writing articles for local neighborhoods on Nextdoor.com.
 An archive of these earlier articles is available at my tutoring website.

-Demand for access to these articles and the ability to discuss them expanded to other parts of San Mateo and adjoining cities, so I am moving from Nextdoor, which has restricted geographical reach, to this WordPress blogging site.
+Demand for access to these articles and the ability to discuss them expanded to other parts of San Mateo and adjoining cities, so I moved from Nextdoor, which has restricted geographical reach, to this WordPress blogging site.

-I will also be sending out short notes about education news, articles of interest, and new posts on this blog via my Twitter feed at @kristutoring.
+I will also send out short notes about education news, articles of interest, and new posts on this blog via my Twitter feed at @kristutoring.

 Note: although my small one-person tutoring company, Kristofferson Tutoring, is sponsoring this blog, please note that I am NOT soliciting new students here.
 That is not the purpose of this site.
 I get more business than I can handle each year from referrals, and my tutoring schedule is usually full for the next school year by May or June.